 1. Assessment and Goal Setting

 I conduct an initial assessment to understand your symptoms, history, and challenges.
-Together, we’ll identify specific goals for therapy, such as reducing depressive symptoms, improving functioning, or enhancing coping skills.
+Together, we’ll identify specific goals for therapy, such as reducing symptoms, improving functioning, or enhancing coping skills.
 This is where we might choose the other therapies to integrate along with cognitive behavioral therapy for depression.

 2. Cognitive Behavioral Therapy for Depression Psychoeducation